 The Track Viewer tile helps visualize the individual mapped reads, enabling users to easily review identified variants.
-The Variants and CNVs tables of the report are linked with the track viewer.
-Select a variant in a table and the track viewer will navigate to the genomic position of the variant.
+The Variant tables are linked with the track viewer.
+If you select a variant in a one of the tables the track viewer will navigate to the genomic position of the variant.
 From here, users can review the variant in the context of the following tracks:

 - Chromosome ideogram.
 The ideogram, situated at the top of the track viewer, shows the genomic context of the current selection.
 It is possible to navigate between different chromosomes, genes, or other specific reference positions.
 Users can zoom in and out using the zoom functionality at the bottom of the track viewer.
 Depending on the current zoom level of the tracks, the ideogram shows a different visualization. - At the lowest zoom mode, a genome overview shows chromosomes as blue rounded boxes, with the chromosome currently displayed in the track highlighted.
-Clicking a any of these rounded blue boxes will change the ideogram to chromosome overview mode.

-The chromosome overview zoom level shows the current chromosome in its entirety drawn with cytogenic bands (Figure 23).
+Clicking a any of these rounded blue boxes will change the ideogram to chromosome overview mode. - The chromosome overview zoom level shows the current chromosome in its entirety drawn with cytogenic bands (Figure 24).
 The red box marks the section of the chromosome which is shown in the tracks.
 Users can switch chromosome from the drop-down menu in the top left corner of the ideogram, or select a particular gene on the chromosome itself to zoom in on the gene in the tracks below the ideogram.
-Clicking anywhere on the chromosome visualization or submitting a position in the top right field will display the selected region in the tracks below accordingly.
+Clicking anywhere on the chromosome visualization or submitting a position in the top right field will display the selected region in the tracks below accordingly. - Zooming further in displays an overview of the reporting gene surrounding the position currently shown in the tracks (marked as a red box on Figure 25).
+The genes are drawn as light blue annotation bars with directional arrow-ends, and overlapping genes are drawn on top of each other.
+This level can be navigated in a similar way as described for the "Chromosome Overview".